Corks regularly seen around Fitzgerald's booze-filled rooms? (7)

 'booze-filled' is the link.

-This may not be correct.
-It may be part of another bit of the clue.
+I am not very happy about this link.
+It may belong to another bit of the clue.

 Can you help me to learn more?